TheArturthur/CoppermindScraper/Cosmere/Idris.md

 Most buildings are single-storied and are squat.
 Idrian homes are fairly small, with a normal Hallandren home being considered a mansion.
 The Idrians also use thatch for their roofs.

 ### Cuisine
 The Idrian people enjoy a wide variety of foods.
 Known vegetables include cucumbers, onions and something that looks like grass.
-They also eat flowers and berries, a known type of eatable flower is the Vanavel.
+They also eat flowers and berries, a known type of edible flower is the Vanavel.
 Idrians also eat meat, although they primarily subsist on vegetables.
 They don’t eat fish, and many Idrians find it distasteful.

 ## Economics
 ### Trade
 Idris has few exports of note.
 The kingdom gains most of its income from tariffs on four main trade passes that it controls.
 These trade passes are extremely important to [[Hallandren\|Hallandren]], as they are the kingdom's only reliable method of passage to the north.
 Idris must be careful with the tariffs it charges on goods that pass through these trade routes, as raising them too high would upset the countries that use their routes and could be cause for war.

 >“*It’s hard, sometimes, living up in those mountains.
 Crops fail, and what do you have?
 The king owns your land, so you can’t sell...*”
 \-Thame explaining to Vivenna why thousands of Idrians work in Hallandren[3]

 Commerce in Idris is not particularly robust at the time of the [[Pahn Kahl rebellion\|Pahn Kahl rebellion]].
 Due to this, many struggling Idrians find themselves traveling south to Hallandren for work to support their families.
 Farming is difficult in the snowy mountain range of Idris and farmland is owned and levied by the kingdom, not by the farmers themselves.
 Thus, struggling farmers cannot rent or sell land if their crop yield is low, forcing them to find work elsewhere.

 ### Disaster relief funds
 Idris has disaster relief funds, and one can petition the king in the case of disaster.
 A major flaw with this program is that it requires travel to Bevalis, which can take several weeks.
 Thus it is more practical to seek work in Hallandren, which is not far from lower farms in southern Idris.
 This is often a better alternative to taking a long trek through snowy mountains, likely with minimal supplies due to the disaster, to petition the king for assistance.

 ## History
 >“*The royal family of Idris, who can apparently trace their line back to [[Vo\|the first Returned]].
 Another heritage of divinity, a challenger for rightful rule in Hallandren.*”